TinacciL/QueryKIDAdatabase/README.md

 # Query KIDA

-This is a program to query and extract all the species info inside KIDA database
+This is a program to query and extract all the species info, inside KIDA database.